-Jim Jones identified with the African– and Native Americans in his congregations, and often described everyone in Peoples Temples – himself included – as part of the nation’s oppressed populations of blacks, browns, Indians, and Asians.
+There is no evidence to suggest that Jim Jones was anything but Caucasian.
+Nevertheless, the leader of Peoples Temple made it a hallmark of his ministry to identify with the African– and Native Americans in his congregations, and often described everyone in the Temple – himself included – as part of the nation’s oppressed populations of blacks, browns, Indians, and Asians.
 To make his point – as figurative as it was – he often described himself and everyone who followed him as “niggers” to distinguish themselves from those who have power and make the rules.

 On numerous other occasions, though, he claimed to be literally black, oftentimes to make a similar point.
 “We who are black, we have seven times more blood pressure problems, six times more likelihood of getting heart disease, four times more likelihood of getting cancer,” he said in the spring of 1977.
 “There’s no solidarity,” he lamented in Jonestown in April 1978, “this is same problem we have with we who are black and Indian.”